-We perform several additional tests to address potential concerns with our comparison between public and private firms.
-First, since IPO and acquisition are the two most common exit strategies for successful private firms, the differences we observe can be driven by the acquisition of successful private firms by public firms which creates downward bias for the matching sample.
+We also perform several tests to address potential concerns with our comparison between public and private firms.
+First, since IPO and acquisition are the two most common exit strategies for successful private firms, the differences we observe can be driven by the acquisition of successful private firms by public firms, which creates a downward bias for the matching sample.
 We show that while initially matched private firms that are subsequently acquired by public firms also grow faster before acquisition than matched firms that remain private, they do not exhibit the same higher sensitivity to growth opportunities over time as firms that go public.
-Thus, the effects we identify are specific to firms that go public, and are not driven by sample attrition due to acquisitions.
-Second, we show that public firms' greater sensitivity to growth opportunities holds both when we consider firms' total growth including acquisitions, and when we measure only the growth of firms' original establishments.
+Thus, the effects we identify are specific to firms that go public firms' higher sensitivity to growth opportunities holds both when we consider firms' total growth including acquisitions, and when we measure only the growth of firms' original establishments.
 Thus, the greater responsiveness of public firms does not rely exclusively on their greater participation in the market for assets.

 Overall, our results indicate that firm quality is observable very early in a firm's life and that its effect is persistent.
-Higher quality firms go public and they attain a larger size.
+Higher quality firms go public, and they attain a larger size.
 A significant part of the size differential between samples of public and private firms is predictable from initial conditions.
 When matched by initial quality, the growth path of firms that become public diverges from that of always-private firms both before and after the IPO.
 For a period after the IPO, public firms grow faster and are more responsive to growth opportunities.
 Predictions of firm size based on initial conditions suggest a lower bound of 49% of differences in firm size at year 15 due to initial conditions and the remaining 51% of differences in firm size due to the benefits of public status or unobserved initial differences in quality or luck.